SarthakaMahapatra/Lending-Club-Case-Study/README.md

 ## Contact
-Created by Sarthaka Mahapatra and Shikha Jain - feel free to contact me!
+Created by Sarthaka Mahapatra and Shikha Jain - feel free to contact us!

 <!-- Optional -->